chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     α ∈ L ↔ inv(α) ∈ L

-In turn, Definition 1.2.4 of String Inversion states in order for this to be the case, it must also be the case,
+In turn, Definition 1.2.4 of String Inversion states in order for this to be the case, it must also be the case its Character satisfy,

     α[i] = α[l(α) - i + 1]